Gerrit Zalm: Banking

 On 26 November 2006, Zalm announced in the Sunday morning talk show Buitenhof that he would step down from politics and would probably seek employment in the private sector.
 Three months after his 2007 retirement from politics, Zalm went to work for DSB Bank, a company that he had criticized in his earlier role as finance minister for what he considered misleading advertising for consumer credit.
 He initially held the position of chief economist, but quickly became CFO of the faltering bank after the Dutch central bank DNB had threatened to curtail DSB's financial autonomy.

 On 21 November 2008 it was announced by Prime minister Jan Peter Balkenende that Zalm will be the new CEO of the bank resulting from the merger of ABN and Fortis Netherlands, two recently nationalized banks.
 This new position came under scrutiny after Zalm's previous employer DSB went bankrupt in 2009.
 The Netherlands Authority for the Financial Markets (AFM) and the central bank both investigated Zalm's role in DSB's final years, with AFM concluding that he was "not competent" and should be dismissed from ABN AMRO's board, while DNB decided to keep Zalm in his position.
+In September 2016, Zalm announced that he would step down in 2017 as chairman of the executive board of ABN AMRO.

+Since 2013, Zalm had served as a non-executive director at Royal Dutch Shell.
+In the same year, he also became a member of the board of the credit rating agency Moody's.
+On 1 January 2018, Zalm was appointed chairman of the advisory board of Statistics Netherlands (Centraal Bureau voor de Statistiek, CBS), succeeding Inge Brakman.
+On 1 January 2024, Zalm stepped down and was succeeded by Menno Snel.

 Personal

+Zalm grew up in the New Apostolic Church but left the church and later became agnostic.
 Zalm is a fan of the game of pinball and during his second term as Minister of Finance he had a pinball machine in his department.
 He is an honorary member of the Dutch Pinball Association.
 In 2004 he had a cameo appearance in the movie Cool! by Theo van Gogh.
 In January 2019, in an episode of the Dutch version of Who Do You Think You Are?, it became known that Zalm is related to rebel leader and pirate Pier Gerlofs Donia, through his mother's family.